-Supporting computations and tables can be described in the text of the report or in an appendix and submitted in Excel format.
-All of the inputs and formulas used should be provided.
+Each group must submit a short (maximum one full page) executive summary of their reflections and commentary for each case.
+These are required for credit but will not be graded.
+In addition, each group must submit four "long" reports, maximum 3 pages plus exhibits, for four selected case assignments.
+Each group is expected to hand in a hard-copy of their reports prior to any class discussion.
+Supporting computations and tables can be included in an appendix and submitted in Excel format.
+All of the inputs and formulas used should be provided (preferably as a footnote).
 Some of the case assignments contain questions that need to be addressed, however you will also be graded based upon how well you identify the relevant questions and issues to be addressed.
 Therefore, whether there are questions for the case or not, please consider what the relevant questions are in the context of each case and discuss why and then perform the necessary analysis to address these questions.
 The raw data and relevant information for cases will be made available on the course webpage.
 A subset of groups may be chosen to lead the discussion by presenting their analysis.